Abouelezz/tc/README.md

 ## How to use

-`sbt run` the enter the the stations, required path and neatby station in the same format as in test1.txt Or
+`sbt run` the enter the the stations, required path and nearby station in the same format as in test1.txt Or
-`sbt run < test1.txt` for easier data entering
+`sbt run < example.txt` for easier data entering

 ## Tests